nohzafk/nohzafk.github.io/content/posts/2023-12-24-emacs-lisp-tips.md

 One of my favorite features of Emacs version 25 and onwards is the built-in thread-first and thread-last macros.
 These can prove immensely useful when dealing with complex data transformations - they help maintain clean and readable code.

-In Emacs Lisp, the thread-first (`->`) and thread-last (`->>`) macros are powerful tools for improving the readability of function call sequences.
+In Emacs Lisp, the **thread-first** and **thread-last** are powerful tools for improving the readability of function call sequences.
 They allow for a more intuitive and linear style of writing nested function calls, especially useful in situations where you have multiple operations that need to be applied in sequence.

 https://codelearn.me/2023/05/28/emacs_thread_macros.html